 Top tips for traveling to Thailand

-Once eluded to as a mystical land that only seasoned travellers went to Thailand has become a lot more accessible for people wanting to explore the country.
-Most people start their adventures in Bangkok as it is the easiest place to arrive to.
-Bangkok is a very hectic busy city, allow a day or two to soak up the capital’s atmosphere and enjoy a night out on Khao San Road.
-When planning your trip don’t try to fit too much in that you are overtired.
-Most travellers to Thailand stay for 2 weeks or more and many people like to explore the South places like Ko Samui and Phuket are very popular tourist destinations.
+Once eluded to as a mystical land that only seasoned travellers went to.
+Now Thailand has become a lot more accessible for people wanting to explore the country.
+The likelihood is that most travellers will begin in Bangkok as this is where the major airport is.
+No trip to Thailand is complete without spending a few days in Bangkok.
+Allow a day or two to soak up the capital’s atmosphere and enjoy a night out on Khao San Road before beginning your adventures.

 • While travelling in a tuk-tuk is a Thai experience you must try do not use them as your primary means of transportation.
-When you do use them negotiate your fee before you set off and remember to not pay until you arrive safely.
-When you get in state exactly where you want to go and do not allow drivers to take you places where you have not asked to go, this can happen in Bangkok.
+When you do use them negotiate your fee before you set off.
+Please remember to not pay until you arrive safely.
+When you get in state exactly where you want to go and do not allow drivers to take you places where you have not asked to go.

 • Women should always dress modestly as tight clothing or that which shows off a lot of flesh can be misinterpreted as showing your level of morality.
 Always carry jackets and make sure you cover up when out and about so men do not misinterpret you.
 This is especially important in religious buildings where you may be refused entry if you are not dressed appropriately.